It’s the terror of knowing what this world is about

 How would it be, if we lived in a world without love?

-There is too much hatred around us, so much death, so much blood, so much oppression.
+There is so much hatred around us, so much death, so much blood, so much oppression.

 The answer to all this blood isn’t more blood.